Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 They are bright but do not glitter.

-59. In order to serve Tao successfully by helping other people, one needs the ability to preserve and to accumulate the power of the consciousness.
+59. In order to serve Tao successfully by helping other people, one needs to be able to preserve and to accumulate the power of the consciousness.
 This requires renouncing everything that wastes this power.

 Such a renunciation at the higher stages of the Path helps one to grow one’s own Power of Te, which can become inexhaustible and can help one to cognize Tao completely.